DonZlp/FUT19-Buyer/README.md

 [FUT19 Buyer](https://github.com/InkedCurtis/FUT19-Buyer) is a simplistic FIFA 19 Autobuyer coded using the Laravel 5 Framework alongside the Backpack package.

+## Donations

+Any donations that can buy me a few cups of coffee are highly appreciated: https://paypal.me/InkedCurtis

 ## Requirements

 * DigitalOcean Account - ($100 in Credit if you register using this link - [DigitalOcean](https://m.do.co/c/96b227b93ca5)